-We are not 'scholarly.'
-Although we are American School Board Journal, we are not a peer-reviewed journal.
-And, as a news and feature magazine, we generally do not publish footnotes and references.
+Although we have journal in our name, we are not a peer-reviewed journal.
+As a news and feature magazine, we generally do not publish footnotes and references.

 What we don't want.
 Few teachers read our magazine, so articles aimed specifically at classroom educators aren't right for us.
 And we don't publish articles that push a particular product or service.

 Look at our magazine.
 Check to see what subjects we've covered.
 Read the articles for subject matter, style, tone, and length.
 We can provide you with sample copies, or you can check out selected articles online.